Audits and Assurances

 - OMB Circular No. A-123 prescribes responsibilities for establishing and maintaining effective internal controls and financial management systems.

-- The roles and responsibilities of each agency are governed by the The Chief Financial Officers Act: A Mandate for Federal Financial Management Reform.
+- The roles and responsibilities of each agency are governed by The Chief Financial Officers Act: A Mandate for Federal Financial Management Reform.

 - The U.S. Standard General Ledger provides a uniform chart of accounts and technical guidance for standardizing federal agency accounting to OMB and the U.S. Treasury.